Intuneteq/intuneteq/README.md

 - 👯 I’m looking to collaborate on **Fun and exciting projects where I get to learn**

-- 👨‍💻 All of my projects are available at [https://tobi-olanitori.netlify.app/](https://tobi-olanitori.netlify.app/)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://intuneteq.tk/)

 - 💬 Ask me about **Javascript, Nodejs, express, PHP, Laravel, React, Vue**